-For all STIG requirements that pertain to a graphical user interface (GUI), the STIG check and fix assume that an organization has implemented the RHEL 8 default, GNOME Shell GUI.
-If an organization is not using the default GUI, it is the responsibility of the organization to implement the security feature using their chosen GUI.
+For all STIG requirements that pertain to a graphical user interface, the STIG check and fix assume that an organization has implemented the Red Hat Enterprise Linux 7 default, GNOME 3 graphical user interface.
+If an organization is not using the default graphical user interface, it is the responsibility of the organization to implement the security feature using their chosen GUI.

 When non-default GUIs are implemented, this could cause false-positive results when utilizing the automated SCAP benchmarks.